damaramad/RIOT/examples/xipfs/README.md

 `xipfs` has the following limitations:

-- No journaling: Without journaling, the file system cannot keep track of changes in a way that allows for recovery in the event of a crash or power failure.
+- No journaling: `xipfs` doesn't provide journaling.
+Without journaling, the file system cannot keep track of changes in a way that allows for recovery in the event of a crash or power failure.
 This can lead to data corruption and loss.

-- No checksums: The lack of checksums means that the file system cannot verify the integrity of files.
+- No checksums: `xipfs` doesn't provide checksums.
+The lack of checksums means that the file system cannot verify the integrity of files.
 This increases the risk of undetected data corruption, as there is no mechanism to ensure that files have not been altered or damaged.

-- Global file system lock: A global file system lock can lead to performance bottlenecks, as it prevents multiple threads from accessing the file system simultaneously.
+- Global file system lock: `xipfs` needs a global file system lock.
+A global file system lock can lead to performance bottlenecks, as it prevents multiple threads from accessing the file system simultaneously.

-- Fixed file size: By default, a file created using `vfs_open(2)` has a fixed space reserved in flash that is the size of a flash page.
+- Fixed file size: `xipfs` provide fixed file size.
+By default, a file created using `vfs_open(2)` has a fixed space reserved in flash that is the size of a flash page.
 This size cannot be extended later.
 To create a file larger than the fixed size of one flash page, the `mk(1)` command or the `xipfs_new_file(3)` function must be used.

+- Limited character set: `xipfs` supports only a subset of 7-bit ASCII characters, specifically `[0-9A-Za-z\/\.\-_]`.

+- Limited path length: `xipfs` maximum path length is 64 characters.

 ## Tested cards